-Roberto: As I said previously, the digital twin is the digital replica.
+Roberto: As I said previously, the digital twin is a digital replica.
 To me, real time's the real thing in cyberspace.
-The more accurate this replica is, the faster the replica's frequency is provided, the closer the digital replica is to reality.
+The more accurate this replica is, the faster the replica's update frequency is, the closer the digital replica is to reality.
 And the closer to reality it is, the better we can adapt or design the business model.
-Well, we can expect that this replica will be indistinguishable from reality, as in the Matrix movie.
+Well, we can expect that this replica will be indistinguishable from reality, like in the Matrix movie.
 As Gordon Bell said, everything that is cyberizable will be in cyberspace.
-And we know that everything is cyberizable thanks to the miniaturization of the computer and the low power requirement that this computer has today.
-So that's to me- what this digital twin, in reality, is a- in mathematics, it's a morphism between the natural world and the digital world.
-And because of the digital twins, we can activate a new production methodology, a new business model.
+And we know that everything is cyberizable thanks to the miniaturization of computers and to the low power requirement that a computer has today.
+So to me- what this digital twin, in reality, is- in mathematics, an isomorphism between the natural world and the digital world.
+And thanks to digital twins, we can activate a new production methodology, a new business model.

-Roberto: I like this feature about that because, you know, data gravity, because of the linear model- we know that we have to move from a linear model, the linear production model, to a circular production model.
+Roberto: I like this feature, you know, data gravity, because of the linear model- we know that we have to move from a linear model, the linear production model, to a circular production model.
 The digital transformation is, in essence, leading the way to the change in the production system.
-And you know, the exciting thing is not because we love the planet, or because we love our customers, it's because these technologies tell you that if you love your customer if you love that planet, you will make more money.
+And you know, the exciting thing is that we are going to change not because we love the planet, or because we love our customers, it's because these technologies tell you that if you love your customer and if you love the planet, you will make more money.
 And that's the interesting thing.
 In a traditional industrial system, you can't make money if you love your customer and the environment at the same time.
-Someone has to lose to have at least one winner or a maximum of two winners out of the three.
-So, when we say the three, the economy, the environment, and people and customer.
-This is not what we let them do with digital production.
-That is an intelligent production that the force- you force us to have all three players as we know.
+Someone has to lose in order to have at least one winner or a maximum of two winners out of three.
+So, here we say all three, the economy, the environment, and people and customers.
+This is what digital production allows you to do.
+This is an intelligent production that forces us to have all three players, as we know.
 And so, in a way, that's why I say curving.
-So, you have this linear model- the moment that you digitally transform your company without knowing that digital transformation is forcing you to rethink your model.
-And if you move on to the service and the servitization, the best way is to adopt a circular model.
-So circular economy that is not for everyone nowadays- that in some way, some company- and it will become the natural methodology if you embrace digital transformation.
+You have this linear model; the moment that you digitally transform your company you do not know that digital transformation is forcing you to rethink your model.
+And if you move on to services and servitization, the best way is to adopt a circular model.
+So circular economy, which is not for everyone nowadays- which is a luxury in some way, for some companies, will become the natural methodology if you embrace digital transformation.

 Roberto: It's the magic of digital production.
-It's like entering a dark room and find the button that turns on the light.
-And when you push that button, the world changes completely, you start to think.
-Differently, you have to have a systemic approach.
+It's like entering a dark room and finding the button that turns on the light.
+And when you push that button, the world changes completely, you start to think differently, you have to have a systemic approach.
 And that's the magic of digital transformation.

-Roberto: That's the last phase just because you need to have the servitization in place, and you need to have a lot of data coming from the product and the supply chain and the customer.
-Nowadays, we are used to making the production in a push methodology.
-In other ways, we try to forecast the volume required by the market or the customer, then manufacture them.
-And then, through marketing and different methodologies, we force someone some target to buy the product that we are forcing them to buy.
-So that's why we say 'push.'
-In the future, if we have all the data.
-We know our customers, and we have that 3D manufacturing model.
-We have other agile methodologies in manufacturing.
+Roberto: That's the last phase because you need to have the servitization in place, and you need to have a lot of data coming from the product, from the supply chain, and from the customer.
+Nowadays, we are used to doing production in a push methodology.
+In other words, we try to forecast the volumes required by the market or by the customer, then manufacture them and put them in stock.
+And then, through marketing and different methodologies, we force some targets to buy the product.
+So that's why we say 'push'.
+In the future, if we have all the data, we will know our customers, and we will have a 3D manufacturing model.
+We will have other agile methodologies in manufacturing.
 We can just have the product ready to be pulled by the customer.
-And more than products- tools, services.
-In this way, if we have a real-time manufacturing capability that is very in tune, or you can adapt the production to the needs of your targets, you are now pushing to them the product, but you let them pull out of the production the product.
-And this is much more sustainable because you do not have products in excess, you do not have to throw away the product, or because you have made- the production of more goods than the ones that are required.
-You are designing or releasing products or services just around the customer's needs—so more customer-centric.
-And in a way, that's the last piece that created this circularity and this systemic approach to the system.
+And more than products, pool services.
+In this way, if we have a real-time manufacturing capability that is very in tune, we can adapt the production to the needs of our targets.
+Now, we are pushing the product onto customers, but in the future we will let them pull the product out.
+And this is much more sustainable because you do not have products in excess, you do not have to throw away products because you have made more goods than the ones that are required.
+You are designing or releasing products or services just around the customer's needs—so you are more customer-centric.
+And in a way, that's the last piece that creates this circularity and this systemic approach to the system.

 Roberto: Well, the first release in Italian will be in October, and the English version will be available before the end of the year or early next year.